features From littlebearabroad

 My name is Patricia alias Pati.
 I’m originally from Venezuela and moved to Umeå in 2013, then to Stockholm in 2018.
 My daughter was born two years ago.
 Entrepreneurism and life-learning have been an invaluable way of opening doors and meeting people since moving to Sweden.
 I’m dedicated to international mothers and women seeking to make their own mark on their adopted country.

 Littlebearabroad’s guide to Valborg celebrations in Stockholm.
 All suitable for kids between 3+

 Could the winter have BEEN any longer??
 Are we still in it?
 Will the snow EVER STOP FALLING… who knows.
 After a brief pause in March, the April features on Littlebearabroad are spring themed and bursting with new life.
-We look forward to Easter events, outdoor activities and more exciting updates about the International Parents Integration Project launch.
+We look forward to Easter events, outdoor activities and more exciting spring things in Sweden.

 New Year, new look for Littlebearabroad and we’re talking school places.
 January is often associated with getting ready for grundskola, the first, obligatory, school experience for kids in Sweden.
 This month we’ll be sharing the experiences of parents starting grundskola, some facts about the queue system in grundskola and how it differs between kommun.

 December in Sweden is all about the lussekatter, glögg-mingel and casting out the dark with twinkly lights, Luciatåg and looking ahead to a New Year.
 In this month’s edit, we’ll be focusing on Christmas traditions, new businesses and brands, mellandagarna and why you or your friends should be coming to Stockholm in 2018.